GardenSnake/GardenSnake.github.io/README.md

 **Before you begin:** _Login to your own GitHub account ([or create one if you don't have yet!](https://github.com/)) If you're using Windows, have Git installed on your machine (If you are going with the console git version, be sure to go through a tutorial.
 They are short and really good.
 [Here is one, for example](https://try.github.io/))_

-## Getting the files in your repo and computer
+## Getting the files into your account and computer
 *  Click 'Fork' at the top right of this page
 	* This will create a copy of this repository in your account.
 You basically have your own copy now.
 	* (You only need to fork once, how to update project with latest changes is expained below)